Sondre071/PowerShell-Utility-Modules/README.md

 ### Use-Config

-- Opens a config class to interact with the config.json file.
+- Instantiates a config class to interact with the config.json file.